What is Liletta?

 What happens if I overdose?

 An overdose of levonorgestrel released from the intrauterine system is very unlikely to occur.

-Avoid having more than one sexual partner.
-The intrauterine device can increase your risk of developing a serious pelvic infection, which is often caused by sexually transmitted disease.
-Levonorgestrel intrauterine system will not protect you from sexually transmitted diseases, including HIV and AIDS.
+Avoid having more than one sex partner.
+The IUD can increase your risk of developing a serious pelvic infection, which is often caused by sexually transmitted disease.
+Liletta will not protect you from sexually transmitted diseases, including HIV and AIDS.
 Using a condom is the only way to help protect yourself from these diseases.

 severe cramps or pelvic pain, pain during sexual intercourse;

 extreme dizziness or light-headed feeling;